DESERT WILDLIFE CENTER.

 The Coachella Valley is not just a special place for people—it is an extraordinary place for wildlife.
 The region is home to a wide range of bird, reptile, and mammal species, many of them endemic, and many of them threatened or endangered.
 Risks to the health and safety of our local wildlife have increased over the years, as we continue to convert acres upon acres of wildlands to residential and commercial developments.
 Wildlife is forced into ever smaller and smaller segmented spaces, often venturing into our backyards and community parks, along our roadsides and parking lots, sharing the places where we live, work, learn and play.
 They are forced to navigate more and more human-made hazards, sometimes failing.
 That is where we—and you—come in.

 Just as our community dogs and cats are relying on us to help them live their best lives, our wild animal friends are counting on us to give them a chance to not only survive, but to thrive.
 Please donate to the Desert Wildlife Center to help us open our doors to sick, injured, and orphaned birds this summer.
 All donors of $500 and above will be listed as Founding Members of the Desert Wildlife Center.
+We also have a number of naming opportunities at the Center.
 With your help, we can ensure the wild things always have a home in the Coachella Valley.

 Palm Springs Animal Shelter and Palm Springs Animal Control do not condone the trapping of healthy wildlife.
 There are many humane alternatives to trapping wild animals, and the resources below provide additional options.